Size ranking: 7th

 Pegasus was the winged horse best known for his association with the Greek hero Bellerophon.
 The manner of the horse’s birth was unusual, to say the least.
 Its mother was Medusa, the Gorgon, who in her youth was famed for her beauty, particularly her flowing hair.
 Many suitors approached her, but the one who took her virginity was Poseidon, who is both god of the sea and god of horses.
 Unfortunately, the seduction happened in the temple of Athene.
 Outraged by having her temple defiled, the goddess Athene changed Medusa into a snake-haired monster whose gaze could turn men to stone.

-When Perseus decapitated Medusa, Pegasus and the warrior Chrysaor sprang from her body.
-The name Pegasus comes from the Greek word pegai, meaning ‘springs’ or ‘waters’.
+When Perseus decapitated Medusa, both Pegasus and the warrior Chrysaor sprang from her body.
+The name Pegasus comes from the Greek word Πηγαί (pegai), meaning ‘springs’ or ‘waters’.
 Chrysaor’s name means ‘golden sword’, in description of the blade he carried when he was born.
 Chrysaor played no further part in the story of Pegasus; he later became father of Geryon, the three-bodied monster whom Heracles slew.

 Pegasus stretched his wings and flew away from the body of his mother, eventually arriving at Mount Helicon in Boeotia, home of the Muses.
 There, he struck the ground with his hoof and, to the delight of the Muses, from the rock gushed a spring of water which was named Hippocrene, ‘horse’s fountain’.
 The goddess Athene later came to see it.

-Only the front half of the horse is depicted in the sky, but enough to include his wings.
+Only the front half of the flying horse is depicted in the sky, but enough to include his wings.
 His body is outlined by four stars that form the Square of Pegasus (although one of these is now assigned to Andromeda).
-In front of Pegasus is Equuleus, the foal, whose head alone is shown.
-Illustration from the Uranographia of Johann Bode (1801).
+In front of Pegasus is Equuleus, the foal, whose head alone is imagined among the stars.
+This illustration is from Chart X of the Uranographia of Johann Bode (1801).

 Pegasus and Bellerophon